Pharmacy, 3+N Program

 PS P151 Medicinal Chemistry I so long as the student has not previously earned credit for BIOL 4375 General Biochemistry I/CHEM 4401 Biochemistry I/CHEM 3401 Applications of Biochemistry

-• College of Science and Technology students may count up to 33 equivalent credit hours from the first year at the School of Pharmacy as equivalents of upper-level credits in the College of Science and Technology or College of Liberal Arts.
+• College of Science and Technology students may count up to 33 equivalent credit hours from the first year at the School of Pharmacy as equivalents of upper-level credits in the College of Science and Technology.

 • College of Science and Technology students may count up to 33 equivalent credit hours from the first year at the School of Pharmacy to fulfill their general credit hour requirements for the Bachelor of Arts degree in the College of Science and Technology.